Burn Injury Lawyers in Dayton, OH

 - Calculate fair and accurate compensation

 We take an aggressive stance with insurance companies, ensuring our clients are treated fairly.
-Insurance companies know our reputation—they know we’re ready for trial if they don’t negotiate in good faith.
+Insurance companies know our reputation; they know we’re ready for trial if they don’t negotiate in good faith.
 You’ll never be pressured into accepting a settlement that’s less than you deserve.

 Free Ohio Burn Injury Lawsuit Evaluations

 If you or a loved one sustained a severe burn injury due to another’s negligence, and you’re looking for an Ohio personal injury law firm that will guarantee the caring, personalized, and loyal representation you deserve, please do not hesitate to contact Attorney Michael Wright today in Dayton, Ohio.
 Ohio state law sets a two-year statute of limitations for lawsuits regarding personal injury, medical expenses, pain and suffering, lost wages, and property damage, so it’s important to act quickly.
-For a free, no-obligation legal evaluation of your case, simply fill out the online form on the right, or give Attorney Michael Wright a call, at (937)-222-7477.

 Frequently Asked Questions About Burn Injury Cases